Table of Contents

 Playing Around Treatoad

 There are no easy or guaranteed ways around Treatoad, but running things like Maxx “C”, and other hand traps can stop a Treatoad deck in its tracks.
 Ghost Reaper & Winter Cherries stops Treatoad from ever getting out.
 Ghost Reaper’s counterpart, Ghost Ogre & Snow Rabbit, is definitely not the best option but it can destroy Treatoad should its negation effect be activated (provided that Treatoad wasn’t used as cost).
 Kaijus deal with a lot of problem monsters as you already know, but be sure that you have a follow-up play before committing a kaiju to your opponent’s board, since Treatoad can just put itself back into the extra deck and potentially be summoned out again next turn.
-You should also be prepared to deal with Dimensional Boundary and other disruptive backrow when playing against Treatoad decks.
-One can also expect these decks to be siding one copy of Pot of Avidity to potentially deal with your Ghost Reaper.
+You should also be prepared to deal with Dimensional Barrier and other disruptive backrow when playing against Treatoad decks.
+One can also expect these decks to be siding one copy of Pot of Acquisitiveness to potentially deal with your Ghost Reaper.

 Whether you want to field Treatoad or be more prepared for it, I hope this was an informative read.
 Treatoad is an incredibly powerful card, so having an idea about playing around it is better sooner rather than later.
 Please let me know if there’s anything that I can improve on or clarify!
 I really appreciate you reading this and your feedback!